 To change the rate at which Narrator speaks, press Caps lock + Plus (+) and Caps lock + Minus (-).

 Your feedback helps make Narrator better.
-To give feedback, press Caps lock + E + E (press E twice) to enter comments about Narrator.
-Press Caps lock + E to let us know you are unhappy about what you are currently doing.
+When Narrator is turned on, press Caps lock + E to open the Feedback Hub to provide feedback about Narrator.
 You can also leave comments on the Microsoft Accessibility User Voice website.
 Additionally, for technical support for Narrator or other Microsoft assistive technology, contact the Microsoft Disability Answer Desk.

 Go back to the Table of Contents